The Markha Valley Trek

 - Spectacular views from the Kongmaru La

-- The traditional way of life in the Markha Valley
+- Witness the traditional way of life in the Markha Valley

 - Ladakh is a veritable stronghold of Tibetan Buddhism

 Is this holiday for you?

 For almost all of this trekking holiday we follow good trails, which are the main routes between the villages.
 Crossing the 2 high passes on the trek, we will encounter zig-zag paths on scree.
 This is not a long or sustained trek and we have allowed 3 days and nights in Leh to help us get used to the altitude, before setting off.
 The holiday is made relatively challenging on account of 8 days of trekking at generally quite high altitude, including 2 high pass crossings at close to 5000 metres.